OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

         --- Available Configuration Updates -------
         No updates available.<Paste>

-After checking the state of Onecfg, in most cases running the following command without any extra parameters will suffice, as it will upgrade based on internal configuration version tracking and currently installed OpenNebula.
+After checking the state of configuration, in most cases running the following command without any extra parameters will suffice, as it will upgrade based on internal configuration version tracking and currently installed OpenNebula.

 .. prompt:: text # auto